Project

 Actions #14

-Updated by hillct almost 14 years ago
+Updated by hillct over 14 years ago

 For what it's worth, it seems to me this functionality should be added to the 1.4 tree as well, if for no other reason than to better position lighttpd as a closer-to-drop-in replacement for Apache.
 While I can understand the argument that this feature is an administrative convenience and not critical functionality in that it can be scripted around, arguably, anything this simple, that can enhance the ease-of-deployment/migration for the software is a significant positive for the project as a whole.